A sole source justification is appropriate if only one supplier can provide a needed product or service. This should be a rare occurrence.

 - Only one contractor is capable of providing the required service.

-As with other acquisitions, Procurement and Contracting Services will determine that the university is paying a reasonable price.
+As with all purchases, Procurement & Contracting Services will determine that the university is paying a reasonable price.